codingf3ver/codingf3ver/README.md

-## I'm a python developer and data passionate !!!
+## I'm  data passionate and python geek  !!!

 - 🔭 Welcome to the world of data geek.....
 - 🌱 I’m currently exploring everything 🤣